Close Menu

 A newly filed criminal case in Worcester County, Maryland alleges a years-long scheme in which a senior public school official diverted more than $118,000 in taxpayer-funded education dollars for personal use, raising broader concerns about financial oversight in local public school systems.

-According to charging documents, Denise Renee Shorts, a former Chief Academic Officer and Title I grant coordinator for Worcester County Public Schools, is accused of abusing her authority over federal education funds intended to support low-income students.
+According to charging documents, Denise Renee Shorts, a former Assistant Superintendent, Chief Academic Officer and Title I grant coordinator for Worcester County Public Schools, is accused of abusing her authority over federal education funds intended to support low-income students.

 Prosecutors allege that between 2019 and 2025, Shorts used a school-issued purchasing card to buy personal items through Amazon, including household goods, clothing, electronics, and furnishings, which some were shipped to her home and even a vacation property in Florida.